Ulauncher/Ulauncher/CONTRIBUTING.md

 ## Code contributions

-Thank you for you interest in contributing to Ulauncher!
+Thank you for your interest in contributing to Ulauncher!
 We very much appreciate it.

-Issues with the [contributor-friendly](https://github.com/Ulauncher/Ulauncher/labels/contributor-friendly) label are more straight forward to implement.
+Issues with the [contributor-friendly](https://github.com/Ulauncher/Ulauncher/labels/contributor-friendly) label are more straightforward to implement.
 Other issues may require in-depth knowledge of the Ulauncher architecture.
 Before you put the work in, you may want to ask about it in [Code Contributions](https://github.com/Ulauncher/Ulauncher/discussions/categories/code-contributions), to ensure that it's a feature or improvement we want.

 Although there are no releases for it yet as of writing this, all the active development is happening for Ulauncher [v6](https://github.com/Ulauncher/Ulauncher/milestone/7).
 So use the v6 (default) branch as the base branch and target for new pull requests, and check that your contributions haven't already been fixed there.

-### Setup Development Environment
+### Set Up Development Environment

-For the v6 branch you need the the following to setup the local build environment:
+For the v6 branch you need the following to set up the local build environment:

 * Git
 * [Yarn](https://classic.yarnpkg.com/en/docs/install)